henriSchulz/EthosUI/README.md

 # EthosUI

 Welcome to EthosUI, a modern React component library built on top of the utility-first CSS framework, Tailwind CSS.
 EthosUI provides a set of easily customizable and accessible UI components designed to integrate seamlessly into your React applications.
-By leveraging the power of Tailwind CSS, EthosUI offers flexibility and efficiency, enhancing your development workflow and helping you craft beautiful user interfaces with ease.
+Visit the [EthosUI Documentation](https://docs-ethos-ui.web.app/) for a complete list of components and their props.

 ## Installation